 - 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in microscopy - 3.
+Relevant experience in the management, processing, and analysis of large genomics datasets, ideally related to infectious diseases. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
 Evidence of good organizational skills, including effective time management. - 7.
-Practical experience in a broad range of techniques that apply to microscopy including image acquisition, image analysis, computer programming, ImageJ, deconvolution softwares - 8.
-Proven ability to apply creativity and originality in the workplace for problem-solving and overcoming obstacles
+Experience of applying bioinformatics tools and developing associated pipelines.